-It may seem like a lot of work but transparency in reporting can help foster public trust and build community support, because it provides information about the impact your organisation is making as a whole.
+It may seem like a lot of work but transparency in reporting can help foster public trust and build community support because it provides information about the impact your organisation is making as a whole.

 A marketing opportunity

 Your annual report has the potential to be so much more than a mandatory reporting requirement.
-With the right planning your annual report and also serve as a great communications and marketing tool, to assist your organisation to engage with the people who care about the same things that your organisation does.It is also a great avenue for keep the lines of communication open and to recognise the involvement of all those who have helped you achieve your mission throughout the year.
+With the right planning your annual report and also serve as a great communications and marketing tool, to assist your organisation to engage with the people who care about the same things that your organisation does.It is also a great avenue for keeping the lines of communication open and to recognise the involvement of all those who have helped you achieve your mission throughout the year.

-Here's some quick tips (more in the FREE eBook below)
+Here are some quick tips (more in the FREE eBook below)

 - communicate effectively with your stakeholders

 - showcase what you’ve accomplished